cl8dep/cl8dep/README.md

 ### Hi there 👋
+### I'm Arael David.
+Computer Science Engineering student with more than 3 years in the world of software development and a passionate cross-platform developer.

+### I am a multi-platform developer.
+1. .Net and .Net Core
+2. Android
+3. Web with ReactJS, NodeJS and more.

+- 📫 How to reach me: cl8dep@gmail.com

 <!--
 **cl8dep/cl8dep** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.